Separation of quantum time evolution into holonomic and dynamical parts: Conclusions

 \section{Conclusions}

-The separation of non-adiabatic Schr\"odinger-type quantum tine evolution of subspaces into holonomic and dynamical parts has been studied.
-Contrary to the claim in Ref.~\cite{yu23}, we establish that such a separation is in general not possible.
-The special cases in which separation does manifest are identified, found to be essentially covered by existing schemes in the literature, and exemplified.
+Separation of non-adiabatic Schr\"odinger-type quantum time evolution of subspaces into holonomic and dynamical parts has been studied.
+We have established that such separation only occurs in highly restrictive situations.
+The special cases in which separation does manifest have been identified and found to be essentially covered by existing schemes in the literature.
+We have proved that separability is a gauge invariant property of quantum time evolution.
+All qualitatively different special cases have been exemplified within a single $\Lambda$ system setup.
+The typical case, in which the holonomic and dynamical parts do not separate, has been illustrated by sequentially applying two non-commuting $\Lambda$-type Hamiltonians.

 While our work completes the analysis of Schr\"odinger evolution of subspaces, the issue of separation appears in other contexts involving quantum holonomies.
 These include, e.g., the Uhlmann holonomy \cite{uhlmann86,uhlmann93} of mixed quantum states, and the relation between `direct' and `iterative' holonomy associated with discrete sequences of subspaces of dimension $M \geq 2$ \cite{sjoqvist06,oi14}.